 Is there an answer to the problem at the UN?
 Yes, of course.
 Delete the diplomatic courtier nonsense and open your speech with a powerful beginning that’s original, relevant and appropriate.

 But, of course, Mr Krishna’s lost speech isn’t the first occurrence.
 Yes, there are others.
 For instance President Mugabe had a problem with a lost speech that had to be fixed by a key aide, Vice-President Emmerson Mnangagwa.
 And, of course, in Ghana Victoria Hammah had a nightmare with her communications speech.
 Be careful out there!

 When you want to avoid all the problems of a wrong speech, a lost speech or a poorly edited speech then you can consider a coaching session with Time to Market.
 Each one day session will give you the skills and assurance that you need to be effective with your next speech.
-Please do not hesitate to get in contact when the time is right.
+Please don’t hesitate to get in contact when the time is right.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+

 Kim Jong-il: A Speechless Dictator

 Woman With No Fear Of Public Speaking: Scientists Probe